microsoft/az-deep-realtime-score/Keras_Tensorflow/README.md

    ```
    sudo usermod -aG docker $USER
    ```
+To veriy if you have correct configrations, try executing `docker ps` command.
+You should not get any `permission denied` errors.

 4. Navigate to _./AKSDeploymentTutorial\_AML/Keras\_Tensorflow_ directory

 5. Create the Python virtual environment using the tutorial_env.yml: